Funerals and gravesite burials

 In line with the

 All services must be organised through a registered Funeral Director, who will need to follow government guidelines for registering gatherings of more than 10, up to a maximum of 50.

 While we understand the significant impact this will have on families/whānau and friends, we must follow the guidance from the Ministry of Health and our Government.

-A maximum of 100 people are permitted to attend a chapel service.
+Chapel services will continue.
+A maximum of 50 people will be allowed to attend.
 All attendees must be seated.
 Spacing between seats will be set up to allow for physical distancing.

 Attendees must register on arrival for contact tracing and maintain physical distancing requirements.
 The number of services per day will be limited to allow for adequate sanitisation in between.
-Catering options are available at some sites, please contact the cemetery to discuss your requirements.
+Catering is available, but options may be limited.

 What happens if someone dies unexpectedly and a plot has not been purchased?